psharma04/Overpass/docs/index.md

 2. Someone joins the server
 3. The bot assigns them an "Unverified" role, stopping them from accessing anything but the `#verify` channel
 4. They click the button in the channel and receive a DM from the bot
-5. They give the bot their UNSW email (either zID@ad.unsw.edu.au)
+5. They give the bot their student email (e.g. zID@ad.unsw.edu.au)
 6. The bot sends them an email with a 6 digit code
 7. They reply to the bot with the code from their email
 8. The bot assigns them a "Verified" role in the discord server, and posts their zID in a channel that's only accessible to the server admins.

-## What makes this different from Drawbridge?
+## [FOR UNSW PEOPLE] What makes this different from Drawbridge?

 [Drawbridge](https://web.cse.unsw.edu.au/~apps/discord/) is the Arc-approved version of this bot, developed by Tom (a former CSESoc exec/CSE Course Convenor) and maintained by Dylan from CSE.
 However, I consider Drawbridge to have a major design flaw: